 We are also starting to provide plugins for other compiler features.
-A first plugin to enable C++11 support was added recently, another for OpenMP is in SVN.
+A first plugin to enable C++11 support was added recently, as was a second one for OpenMP.

 How do we use Rcpp?
 Basic Usage: Rcpp.package.skeleton()

 - To create a complete and working package, the Rcpp.package.skeleton() function can be used. - It extends the base R function package.skeleton() and supports the same set of options. - For Rcpp use is also supports (via additional options) Rcpp Modules and Rcpp Attributes both of which can be included with working examples - The vignette Rcpp-package has complete details.